Hire Administrator

 Type: Permanent, Full-time

-Reporting to: Senior Breakdown Controller.
+Reporting to: Senior Engineer/Operations Manager.

 Responsibilities: